cvfish/VideoPopup/README.md

 ###1.1 Requirements

 Vispy: we use [vispy](https://github.com/vispy/vispy) for 3D visualization

+[CVXPY](https://github.com/cvxgrp/cvxpy/): if you want to try depth reconstruction

 OpenSfM: see this [Dockerfile](https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile) for the commands to install all dependencies for OpenSfM.